 Chicken breasts are a staple in most kitchens, including ours.
-To sure they are juicy and flavorful, we marinate the chicken in a simple marinade for about 20 minutes, although you could go longer.
+To make sure that they are juicy and flavorful, we marinate the chicken in a simple marinade for about 20 minutes, although you could go longer.
 Then we sear it in a pan until browned, flip and cover the pan until the chicken is plump, juicy, and cooked through.

-2 boneless, skinless chicken breasts (6 to 8 ounces each)
+2 boneless, skinless chicken breasts; 6 to 8 ounces each

 1/4 cup fresh lemon juice